 Participation in the scheme provides laboratories with an objective means for assessing and demonstrating the reliability of their data.
 This helps build mutual trust between OMCLs - an important component of an effective common system for the quality control of medicines.

 A number of studies are organised each year in the physico-chemical area and in the area of biologicals.

 Who Organises the Scheme and Who Can Participate?

 The EDQM organises, co-ordinates and manages the scheme.
 Following registration, any control laboratory can participate.
 Participation is free for members of the General European OMCL Network but subject to payment for non-members.

-In 2018, 5 studies were organised in the physico-chemical area.
-An average of 101 laboratories (OMCLs and other medicines control laboratories, for example, from the pharmaceutical industry, from hospital pharmacies, universities and pharmacy associations) participated.
-In the biologicals area, 5 studies were organised involving on average 16 laboratories.
+In 2019, 5 studies were organised in the physico-chemical area: PTS193 on Determination of water by coulometry, PTS194 on Optical rotation, PTS195 on Infrared absorption spectrophotometry, PTS196 on Dissolution and PTS197 on Liquid Chromatography.
+An average of 98 laboratories (OMCLs and other medicines control laboratories, for example, from the pharmaceutical industry, from hospital pharmacies, universities and pharmacy associations) participated.

 In the biological area, 6 studies were organised: PTS198 on Hepatitis E virus testing of plasma pools by nucleic acid amplification techniques (NAT), PTS199 on Hepatitis A virus testing of plasma pools by NAT, PTS200 on Hepatitis C virus testing of plasma pools by NAT, PTS201 on Immunoglobulin protein composition, PTS202 on Immunoglobulin molecular-size distribution and PTS203 on Bacterial endotoxins (vaccine samples), whose experimental phase is foreseen for Q1 2020.
 These studies involved on average 21 laboratories.